Techtonica/curriculum/projects/week8GameREADME.md

-# Week 8 Build a Game fetching data for an API
+# Week 8 Build a Game Fetching Data for an API

 ### Frameworks